mendix/docs/content/en/docs/catalog/manage/user-roles.md

 ### 2.1 External Users

 Mendix Admins can add **External Users** to their company's Catalog.
-See the [External Users](/developerportal/control-center/data-hub-admin/#external-users) section in *Data Hub Administration*.
+See the [External Users](/developerportal/control-center/data-hub-admin/#external-users) section in *Catalog Administration*.

 ## 3 Curator {#curator}